EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC authenticated with asymmetric Diffie-Hellman keys have similar security properties as EDHOC authenticated with asymmetric signature keys with a few small differences:

-   o  Repudiation: In EDHOC authenticated with asymmetric signature keys, by presenting the private ephemeral key, Party U can prove that Party V performed a run of the protocol, and vice versa.
+   *  Repudiation: In EDHOC authenticated with asymmetric signature keys, by presenting the private ephemeral key, Party U can prove that Party V performed a run of the protocol, and vice versa.
 Note that storing the private ephemeral keys violates the protocol requirements.
 In EDHOC authenticated with assymetric Diffie-Hellman keys, both parties can always deny having participated in the protocol.

-   o  Key compromise impersonation: Just like in EDHOC authenticated with asymmetric signature keys, EDHOC with provide KCI against an attacker having the long term key.
+   *  Key compromise impersonation: Just like in EDHOC authenticated with asymmetric signature keys, EDHOC with provide KCI against an attacker having the long term key.
 But while EDHOC authenticated with asymmetric signature key provides KCI restistance also against an attacker having the private ephemeral key, an attacker with knowledge of the private ephemeral key can impersonate the other party in the single protocol run where the ephemeral key pair is used.

 ## Message Sizes